ikuhamada/state-hands-on/CMD/ACMD2022_TDMU/Beginner/index.rst

 See also `my github page <https://github.com/ikuhamada/state-setup/tree/acmd_tdmu_2022>`_.

-Then, go to the STATE directory
+Then, go to the ``STATE`` directory, which was created in the previous step

 .. code:: bash